29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 ])
 \
 *Problems*
-- Mechanisims that rely on expansion must be contained within the footprint of the robot, or not expand over 6'' on one side only
+- Mechanisms that rely on expansion must be contained within the footprint of the robot, or not expand over 6'' on one side only
 *Potential Solutions*
 - Design all expanding mechanisms to expand on one side only
 - Use as little space of the 18'' x 18'' to maximise expansion capability *\<SG3\>*
-- *Vertical expansion is limited*; vertical expansion cannot break #underline([2]) or more levels of the ladder
+- *Vertical expansion is limited*; vertical expansion cannot break *2 or more* levels of the ladder
 #image("./imgs/vert_expansion.png")
 *Problems*
-- This rule makes climbing to the top with 1 movement impossible -- unlike in Over-Under -- instead teams have to climb the ladder like... a ladder, using each rung and not skipping levels
+- This rule makes climbing to the top with 1 movement impossible -- unlike in Over Under -- instead teams have to climb the ladder like a ladder, using each rung and not skipping levels
 *Potential Solutions*
 - When designing climbing mechanisms, multi-stage movements must be incorporated; making sure that the robot does not break 2 or more planes #underline([no matter the rotation])#footnote([This is because the planes are measured from the perspective of the field (see long explanation #link("https://www.vexrobotics.com/high-stakes-manual#sg3")[here])])
 *\<SG4\>*